 Today, bedrooms of new condos and flats are getting smaller!
 It is not recommended to install all sides of your bedroom with covelight/Lbox as such.
 This will only make the room look even smaller.

-You can work around this by installing one bar, an L-shaped covelight false ceiling or twin bar covelight false ceiling.
+You can work around this by installing one bar, an L-shaped covelight false ceiling or an island covelight design

 Fancy your very own walk-in-wardrobe?
 We face many space restriction today due to the lack of space in bedrooms.
 Hence, the most common and cheapest way to create your “mini” walk-in wardrobe is to use your own wardrobe!